 Article 9.
-Preemption of Local Regulation 19990.901.
+Preemption of Local Regulation

+19990.901.
 A city, county, or city and county shall not regulate, tax, or enter into a contract with respect to any matter related to this chapter.
 This section does not prohibit or limit the investigation and prosecution of any violation of this chapter.

 Article 10.
-Reports to the Legislature 19990.1001.
+Reports to the Legislature

+- 1990.1001.
 Notwithstanding Section 10231.5 of the Government Code, within one year of the operative date of this chapter, and annually thereafter, the commission, in consultation with the department, the Treasurer, and the Franchise Tax Board, shall issue a report to the Legislature describing the state's efforts to meet the policy goals articulated in this chapter.
-The report shall be submitted in compliance with Section 9795 of the Government Code.

-- (a) At least four years after the issue date of any license pursuant to this chapter, but no later than five years after that date, the Bureau of State Audits shall issue a report to the Legislature detailing the implementation of this chapter. - (b) A report submitted pursuant to subdivision (a) shall be submitted in compliance with Section 9795 of the Government Code. - (c) This section shall remain in effect only until January 1, 2020, and as of that date is repealed, unless a later enacted statute, that is enacted before January 1, 2020, deletes or extends that date.
+The report shall be submitted in compliance with Section 9795 of the Government Code. - 19990.1002. (a) At least four years after the issue date of any license pursuant to this chapter, but no later than five years after that date, the Bureau of State Audits shall issue a report to the Legislature detailing the implementation of this chapter. - (b) A report submitted pursuant to subdivision (a) shall be submitted in compliance with Section 9795 of the Government Code.

 Article 11.
-Partial Severability 19990.1101.
+Partial Severability and Repeal of Chapter

-- (a) Except as provided in subdivision (b), the provisions of this chapter are severable.
-If any provision of this chapter, other than those listed in subdivision (b), or its application, is held invalid, that invalidity shall not affect other provisions or applications that can be given effect without the invalid provision or application. - (b) (1) The following provisions of this chapter are not severable: - (A) Establishing poker as the only permissible Internet gambling game. - (B) Prohibiting persons or entities who have been convicted in a court of competent jurisdiction of a felony consisting of either having accepted a bet over the Internet in violation of United States or California law, or having aided or abetted that unlawful activity, from being licensed under this chapter. - (C) Limiting the entities that are eligible for an operator license. - (2) If any of the provisions identified in paragraph (1), or application of those provisions to any person or circumstances, is held invalid, the entire chapter shall be invalid.
+- 1990.1101. (a) Except as provided in subdivision (b), the provisions of this chapter are severable.
+If any provision of this chapter, other than those listed in subdivision (b), or its application, is held invalid, that invalidity shall not affect other provisions or applications that can be given effect without the invalid provision or application. - (b) (1) The following provisions of this chapter are not severable: - (A) Establishing poker as the only permissible Internet gambling game. - (B) Prohibiting persons or entities who have been convicted in a court of competent jurisdiction of a felony consisting of either having accepted a bet over the Internet in violation of United States or California law, or having aided or abetted that unlawful activity, from being licensed under this chapter.

+- (C) Limiting the entities that are eligible for an operator license. - (2) If any of the provisions identified in paragraph (1), or application of those provisions to any person or circumstances, is held invalid, the entire chapter shall be invalid.